Trivia

 During development the game was called Ice World, and PCBs were produced with this name printed on them.
 Ice Castles is rumored to be another development name for the game, and Heart of Ice game concept appears tangentially related.

-The large custom IC on the video board is a primitive 3D accelerator -- early PCBs exist that actually have the discrete TTL equivalent of this circuit.
+The large custom IC on the video board labelled ICY is a primitive 3D accelerator -- early PCBs exist that actually have the discrete TTL equivalent of this circuit.

 Doodle City mode was added late during development.